Klingri/Vortex.Plus/README.md

 # Drama

-please TRUST HALO. he is right, im wrong.
+please don't  HALO. he is wrong.
+ALSO i was getting manipulated by p1lt bro :sob:
 ---

 # Blacklisted people
-here are people who are blacklisted from using the extension: nobody
+here are people who are blacklisted from using the extension: some people

 ---